Stories Preschool Presents

 The signal for this penalty is the same as encroachment/offside where the referee has two hands placed on the hips.
 The penalty is 5 yards.

-No Yards (special teams) (Canadian)
+No Yards (Special Teams) (Canadian)

 During a scrimmage kick, a member of the kicking team, other than the kicker or a player even with or behind the kicker at the time of the kick, is the first to touch a kicked ball or is within a five-yard radius of the receiving player who is first to touch the ball.